B1Z0N/photo-scale-microservice/README.md

 That is why it is `common` - because all this code is common for our project(and lots of other `vert.x` projects, perhaps)

-## scales
+## profiles

-This time `scales/build.gradle` contains pretty much the same libraries with few additions like `google` and `vert.x` libraries for `gRPC`.
-We won't stop here, go to `scales/src/main/java/scales/` folder.
+This time `profiles/build.gradle` contains pretty much the same libraries with few additions like `google` and `vert.x` libraries for `gRPC`.
+We won't stop here, go to `profiles/src/main/java/profiles/` folder.

 `Launcher.java` is the entry point that runs `vert.x`.
 Other classes are placed in folders:

 ### model

-This folder contains classes for transfering to main types of messages over `eventbus`: configuration messages and scales messages.
+This folder contains classes for transfering to main types of messages over `eventbus`: configuration messages and profiles messages.
 So here is the meaning of every class here:

 - `Config` is just a data class: representation of conf/config.json in plain java class
 - `ConfigMessageCoded` is an class that implements `MessageCodec` interface - general way of transportation of custom message types over `eventbus` and this class are used concretly to transport `Config` class.